NicoJanE/PHP-Development-Template-Stack/Howtos/howto_create_a_swarm.md

 4. ***command***: docker images # it should be there

 ## Publish
-You can skip this and use me image(eelhartn/apachephpweb) or continue and create your own Publish it the Docker Hub, this must be done so we can pull the image in the multipass VM manager node.
+You can skip this and use me image(eelhartn/apachephpweb) or continue, and create your own image and use that later on.
+First publish it to the Docker Hub, this must be done so we can pull the image in the multipass VM manager node(s).
 1. ***command***: docker login with your docker login
 2. ***command***: docker image push [yourname]/apachephpweb
 ***Be aware*** the image is ***public*** by default, to make it private go to the web interface!